prostoandrei/ngrx-tour-of-heroes/README.md

 ## Project was created for Nastachku conference to show reactive way for building Angular application.

+Yoc can switch to `not-rx-way` branch to look at non NG-RX application

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.2.

 ## Development server